Watch the Video of the Forum with Candidates for the Portland School Board.

 Note that the timer is shown on wide shots, along with the moderator and the seven candidates.
-In order to assure that each candidate has a fair and equal chance to explain their views, we time their answers.
-We ask them to stick to the time limits.
+In order to assure that each candidate had a fair and equal chance to explain their views, we timed their answers.
+We asked them to stick to the time limits.

-If you would prefer to watch this video on public access TV, here is the schedule of replays:
+For voters who preferred to watch this video on public access TV, here was the schedule of replays:

 Protests have always played an important role in drawing attention to the need to change our laws and attitudes.
 Battles for civil rights and voting rights went on for years, with many marches and demonstrations.
 Disrupting normal life with a demonstration can attract media attention that helps the movement.

 On the other hand, violence between protesters and the police or the destruction of property may turn attention away from the protesters’ real message.

 Real change comes with legislative action and citizen engagement.
 Oregonians have powerful tools to enact change through voting and contacting our elected leaders.